Grand Master fader and assignable masters

 Set how many faders are shown per page.
 This can be set to 5, 10 or 15 to match the playback fader layout on the console hardware.

 On the Tiger Touch, as well as the 10 playback faders across the bottom of the console, there are 10 further playbacks on the top right of the console.
 These are not affected by the playback page buttons and so are useful for memories you use a lot, such as par can washes, basic stage illumination or smoke machines.

 You can switch to different pages for the preset playbacks using a factory-preloaded macro in two of the Macro/Executor buttons.
 This macro is loaded with the Personality Library, if you do not see the page macros you need to update the library.

 Locking a playback onto the same handle on every page

-You can also lock Palettes stored on the grey handle buttons, and macros stored on the macro/executor buttons which is useful with the Macro page change buttons.
+You can also lock Palettes stored on the grey handle buttons (Pearl Expert only), and macros stored on the macro/executor buttons which is useful with the Macro page change buttons.

 Lock options are also available for master faders.

 The Active Playbacks window shows details of which playbacks are active.
 This provides an easy way to see what is currently running.
 To open this window double press Open/View then select Active Playbacks, or use the shortcut Open/View + Off.